Idlib Governorate: Modern Syria (1946–2011)

 Idlib Governorate was separated from the neighboring Aleppo Governorate on 17 November 1957, during the reign of President Shukri al-Quwatli.
 In the early 1980s, the Idlib Governorate was one of the focal points of the Islamist uprising in Syria.
-Jisr ash-Shugur was the scene of a mass killing by Syrian security forces in 1980.
+Jisr ash-Shughur was the scene of a mass killing by Syrian security forces in 1980.
 On 9 March 1980, against a background of anti-government protests across Syria, inhabitants of Jisr ash-Shugur marched on the local Ba'ath Party headquarters and set it on fire.
 The police were unable to restore order and fled.
 Some demonstrators seized weapons and ammunition from a nearby army barracks.
-Later that day, units of the Syrian Army Special Forces were helicoptered in from Aleppo to regain control, which they did after pounding the town with rockets and mortars, destroying homes and shops and killing and wounding dozens of people.
+Later that day, after pounding the town with rockets and mortars, destroying homes and shops, and killing and wounding dozens of people, the Syrian Army Special Forces helicoptered in from Aleppo to regain control.
 At least 200 people were arrested.
-The following day a military tribunal ordered the execution of more than a hundred of the detainees.
+The following day, a military tribunal ordered the execution of more than a hundred of the detainees.
 In all, about 150–200 people were said to have been killed.